h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_settings.md

 1. In the **CHOS** navigation menu, click :material-bullseye-arrow: *Simulation*.
 2. In the **State** list, select the *state* in which the hospital resides.
 3. In the **County** list, select the *county* in which the hospital resides.

+After specifying the state and county in which the hospital resides, a hospital can override the model.

 ## Overrides: personalize hospital